nilsreichardt/poke-community/README.md

 To execute everything in one shot use `npm run test`.
 Tests automatically set `NEXT_PUBLIC_DATA_MODE=mock`, so no Supabase instance is required for the suite.

-## Development Notes

-- Votes, submissions, and subscription toggles require authentication.
-Attempting an action while signed out redirects you to the email sign-in page.
-- Descriptions accept Markdown and are rendered with `react-markdown` on detail pages.
-- Trending automations are calculated from votes over the last 7 days using the `automations_with_scores` view.
-- The dashboard allows users to opt in or out of Resend-powered notifications at any time.

-## Roadmap Ideas

-- Add Google sign-in alongside email magic links
-- Surface comments or discussion threads per automation
-- Allow creators to edit or archive their automations directly from the UI
-- Integrate webhook-driven Resend digests (cron job) for trending automations
-- Add tagging filters and collections once real data arrives

 ---

-poke.community is a community-driven showcase and is not affiliated with poke or Interaction Company.
+poke.community is a community-driven showcase and is not affiliated with [Poke](https://poke.com) or [The Interaction Company of California](https://interaction.co/about).